thomasabishop/eolas/Programming_Languages/TypeScript/Classes.md

 ---

 # Classes

 ## Type declarations for classes

 TypeScript offers full type annotations for classes.
-It also introduces several TypeScript-specific options (control access modifiers, interfaces etc) that do not exist in JavaScript but which that seek to bring it into closer alignment with more strict object-oriented languages like Java and C#.
+It also introduces several TypeScript-specific options (control access modifiers, interfaces etc) that do not exist in JavaScript but which seek to bring it into closer alignment with more strict object-oriented languages like Java and C#.

 A class in JavaScript: